Last Updated on 2 days by traveldrafts

 Sakuras

-It is also one of the most beautiful seasons in Japan, the parks and streets filled with pink and white colors.
-For this reason, it naturally became the season with most tourists in Japan.
+It is also one of the most beautiful seasons in Japan, the parks and streets are filled with pink and white colors.
+For this reason, it naturally became the season with the most tourists in Japan.

 Manga and Anime